 Instructors and Guest Experts

-- Honey Al Sayed, Co-Founder, Honey&, LLC
+- Honey Al Sayed, Co-Founder, Media and Arts for Peace, LLC

 - Dr. Cynthia Cohen, Director of the Program in Peacebuilding and the Arts, Brandeis University